playswap-org/play-docs/open-beta/open-beta-live-now.md

 - You will be able to claim your earnings once a day.

-To interact with the blockchain and claim your tokens you will need to have BNB.
+To interact with the blockchain and claim your tokens, you must have BNB.
 You can use [THIS](https://testnet.binance.org/faucet-smart) faucet to get BNB.

-After opening the page you simply need to add your Wallet address and wait for the BNB to arrive.
+After opening the page, you simply need to add your Wallet address and wait for the BNB to arrive.

 This is it.
-Now is the time to test the protocol, share the project with your friends and bring them on to join our community.
+Now is the time to test the protocol, share the project with your friends, and bring them on to join our community.

 **Together we can do great things.**